wanda-nda/yongaapps-privacy/budget-privacy-policy.md

 Our Service may contain links to other websites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third party sites or services.

-### Service Providers
+### We don’t sell or rent your information to third parties
+We do not sell or rent your contact information or other personally identifiable information to third parties.
-We may employ third-party companies and individuals due to the following reasons:
+We may only share Personal Information with third-party companies and individuals due to the following reasons:
 * To facilitate our Service;
 * To provide the Service on our behalf;
 * To perform Service-related services; or